 When he is not dreaming up new flavour combinations or exciting bakes, Michael is often found at an eclectic mix of comedy, music and theatre performances.
 A keen runner, reader and traveller, Michael is a mental health advocate and volunteers as a Dementia Friend Champion for the Alzheimer’s Society.

-Since being on The Great British Bake Off, Michael has been a guest on the Love Island: The Morning After and The Hoovering Pod podcasts as well as being interviewed for the Head Talks series.
-He has also written for the i Paper, Metro and The Huffington Post and been a guest on The Jeremy Vine Show (BBC Radio 2), Good Morning Scotland and Mornings with Kaye Adams, both on BBC Radio Scotland.
+Michael co-hosts the menkind podcast with Mark Watson on which they discuss modern masculinity and gender with a range of guests.
+Michael has been a guest on the Love Island: The Morning After, Made Of Human and The Hoovering Pod podcasts as well as being interviewed for the Head Talks series.
+He has also written for the Guardian, the i Paper, Metro, The Huffington Post and Catapult magazine, and been a guest on The Jeremy Vine Show (BBC Radio 2), Good Morning Scotland and Mornings with Kaye Adams, both on BBC Radio Scotland.
 Michael had a recipe featured in the Guardian’s Feast magazine and was a featured guest at DragCon UK.
-He has worked with brands such as Tesco, Now TV and Mars/M&Ms, as well as fronting campaigns for the Samaritans and the Alzheimer’s Society.
+He has worked with brands such as Waitrose, Disney+, Tesco, Quaker Oats, Now TV and Mars/M&Ms, as well as fronting campaigns for the Samaritans and the Alzheimer’s Society.

 Michael hails from Scotland where he grew up and studied (achieving a first-class honours degree in English Literature) before moving down to Warwickshire where he now lives.

 Michael is eager to explore conversations around mental health, dementia and LGBTQ+ culture.
 At home, on screen, behind a microphone or with a pen in his hand, Michael engages effortlessly with the world around him – and has a lot of fun doing so!